gurdjieff/launchAnimationAndVersionCheck/README.md

     [VersionUpdateAssistant updateAppVersionInfomation];
 }

-it will check version and remind automatically once a day
+//it will check version and remind automatically once a day

-add code to anywhere you require
+//add code to anywhere you require
-Example
+//Example

 -(void)checkBtnClick:(UIButton *)apBtn
 {